muni-town/weird/CONTRIBUTING.md

 #### Why the Blue Oak license for contributors and general utilities?

 Blue Oak is a simpler and [more modern alternative](https://writing.kemitchell.com/2019/03/09/Deprecation-Notice.html) to older permissive licenses with equivalent legal implications.

+## Development Setup

+Steps to get Weird running locally.

+### Dependencies

+- Docker
+- Docker Compose
+- pnpm
+- Rust

+### Steps

+1. Clone the repo.
+1. `docker compose up -d`
+1. `pnpm i`
+1. `pnpm run dev`
+1. In a separate terminal `cargo r -p backend`

+### Result

+- You will be able to hit the app at http://localhost:9523
+- To see emails sent by the system you can go to the development SMTP viewer at http://localhost:8091